doongs/seiyuusauce/README.md

 ### Options
 Shows to List:
 - Specifies the maximum number of shows/characters do display from the voice actor
-- Defaults to 4, limited to 25 due to Anilist's API Pagination
+- Defaults to 25, which is the maximum due to Anilist's API Pagination

 Romaji Names:
 - Specifies if the show and character names are displayed in their English translated form, or their romanized English form